jayllo-c/tp/docs/DeveloperGuide.md

 <br>

-#### UX: Make sample data tags more relevant and helpful to the user
+#### Ux: Make Sample Data Tags More Relevant And Helpful To The User

 Currently, the sample data tags are not very helpful to the user, having tags like `friends`, `neighbours` and `family`.
 This may pose confusion to users about the context of the application, which is the head TA's management of persons related to CS1101S.